deathworlders/online/content/books/deathworlders/chapter-48-laid-bare.md

 “But of course, you are left in a position where you are forced to choose between principle and prosperity,” Sheeyo said.

 “Which is divisive,” Scrythcra agreed.
-“And most Rauwrhyr prefer prosperity, on balance.”
+“And most Rauwryhr prefer prosperity, on balance.”

 Knight nodded again. *“Very* familiar,” he said.
 “And so you stand in our faction on the Council as a statement of dissatisfaction with the status quo, but find yourselves unable to press much harder than that.”